How to Make Sure You Have a Good Time in Salt Lake

 While it’s technically a gay bar, it’s really an “everyone bar.”
 The Sun Trapp is laid-back and welcoming, and only intense when it comes to the quality of its ridiculously fantastic dance floor.
 Find cheap drinks, a pleasant patio, and dance-hit remixes that inspire you to get down like nobody’s watching.

 We have too many favorite downtown eateries to mention each one.
-(But, okay, fine—if we were to try, the list would include the Tin Angel, Cucina Toscana, Caffe Molise, Takashi, Em’s Café, and Frida Bistro.
-But first, the Copper Onion.)
-The Copper Onion is special in that, yes, it’s bears some of the city’s most reliably awesome culinary offerings.
+(But, okay, fine—if we were to try, the list would include the Tin Angel, Cucina Toscana, Caffe Molise, and Takashi,.
+But first, the Copper Onion) The Copper Onion is special in that, yes, it bears some of the city’s most reliably awesome culinary offerings.
 But, a decade ago, this establishment sparked momentum in a food movement that was simply waiting for an instigator in Salt Lake.
 Copper led.
 And countless other worthy players answered the rallying cry.

 We’ll preface with: the Wasatch Mountains offer countless trails for exploration, both winter and summer.
 But if you’re staying in town and you don’t fancy yourself a full-on Shackleton when it comes to navigation, keep things mellow and explore one of the fantastic trails ascending directly above the city.
 We dig the Ensign Peak trail, a short (but steep!) walk from the Capitol neighborhood to a prominent overlook above the valley.
 If you’re down for something a tad longer, snag directions to the Living Room, a charming overlook above the University of Utah.
 Not only is it the best place for a sunset view of the city, but there’s furniture made of piled-up rocks for those in the mood to settle in and stay a while.